syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/FlowLayout/Configuring-child-controls.md

 {% endhighlight %}

 {% endtabs %}
+{% endcapture %}
+{{ codesnippet6 | OrderList_Indent_Level_1 }}

 ![Arranged child controls in single row in flow layout](Configuringchildcontrols_images/Configuringchildcontrols_img12.jpeg)

-**Step 4**: At run time, when clicking the Reorder button, the Panels 2, 3, and 4 will be rearranged in a different order.
+Step 4.
+At run time, when clicking the Reorder button, the Panels 2, 3, and 4 will be rearranged in a different order.

 ![Reorder child controls in Flow layout](Configuringchildcontrols_images/Configuringchildcontrols_img13.jpeg)